cwiechmann/axway-open-docs-1/content/en/docs/apim_relnotes/20211130_apimgr_relnotes.md

 * Creating a new project from an API Gateway instance using environmentalized values.
 * Opening a YAML project with manually environmentalized values.
 * Importing fragments with environmentalized values.
+* Importing custom filters.
+* **Copy and Paste** options on the Policy tree view.
+* **Configure API Manager** and **Configure OAuth** options in the **File** menu.

-Additionally the functionality to environmentalize fields from within Polciy Studio is disabled for YAML projects.
+Additionally the functionality to environmentalize fields from within Policy Studio is disabled for YAML projects.

+Team Development has also been disabled for YAML-based projects as it is not a supported feature.
+See [Team Development Best Practices](/docs/apigtw_devops/team_dev_practices/#when-to-use-team-development)

 ### Docker scripts now use Python 3